jdabtieu/CTFOJ/README.md

 Additionally, you will be able to manage users and view submissions.

 ## Contributing
 Contributors are welcome.
 If you want to help, feel free to submit a pull request or open an issue.
-Please do not commit or push directly to master, unless absolutely necessary.
-Additionally, please make sure to test your changes thoroughly with our [test suite](https://github.com/jdabtieu/CTFOJ/tree/master/tests).
+Additionally, please make sure to test your changes manually and using our [test suite](https://github.com/jdabtieu/CTFOJ/tree/master/tests).

 Notice a security vulnerability?
 Refer to [SECURITY.md](docs/SECURITY.md) to determine what to do.